Wang Shunyou

-Biography
+Career

-Since 1985, Wang Shunyou worked as a rural mail carrier for the Muli Tibetan Autonomous County Post Office in Sichuan Province.
+Wang Shunyou worked as a rural mail carrier for the Muli Tibetan Autonomous County Post Office in Sichuan Province since 1985.
+He joined the Chinese Communist Party (CCP) in October 2004.

 He was responsible for delivering mail between Muli County and the townships of Baidiao, Sanjueya, Luobo, and Kala Township.
-Each year, he worked over 330 days, traveling alone on horseback along the Ma Ban mail route, which covered a round-trip distance of 584 kilometers.
-Every year, nearly ten thousand pieces of various mail are delivered.
-There has never been a delay in a single shift, and no mail has been lost.

 Political roles

 In 2007, Wang was elected as a delegate to the 9th Sichuan Provincial Congress of the Chinese Communist Party.
-Later, in 2012, he was elected as a delegate to the 18th National Congress of the Chinese Communist Party.
+Later, in 2012, he became a representative in the 18th National Congress of the Chinese Communist Party.

 Death

 On May 30, 2021, Wang Shunyou died suddenly from illness in Muli County at the age of 56.